Professional Ethics: Ethical Decision-Making for Compliance Professionals

-This practical and interactive session, presented by CFA Institute directors and NRS, will use real-life examples to bring ethical decision making to life.
+This practical and interactive session, presented by CFA Institute directors, will use real-life examples to bring ethical decision making to life.
 Identify ethical pitfalls and discover the key strategies that you can utilize to overcome them.
 This session will provide you with the knowledge to make better decisions and implement those decisions throughout your organization.

 After attending this course, attendees should be able to:

 - Recognize unethical decisions and related actions including fraud, aiding and abetting